 Dr. Rodman — SBIR Grant Writer and Editor: PhD in Engineering

 Dr. Rodman is an engineering SBIR grant writer and editor with over 25 years of experience writing and editing award-winning proposals and research publications in science and engineering fields.
 Dr. Rodman received her S.B. in Aeronautics and Astronautics from MIT and her M.S. and Ph.D. from Stanford University.
 She conducted her doctoral dissertation work in experimental aerodynamics.
 As a professional working in engineering research, she worked in computational fluid dynamics (CFD) and integrated information technologies into data analysis processes for aerodynamic and atmospheric flows.
 In addition to physical sciences and engineering, she gained experience with relational databases, rule-based reasoning systems, and machine learning technologies such as neural networks and genetic algorithms.
 In her subsequent years as a researcher, Dr. Rodman became interested in geospatial data and created software that works within a geographic information system (GIS) to discover association rules in spatial data.
 Her research work was primarily federally funded by NASA and the U.S. Department of Defense through the Small Business Innovation Research (SBIR) program.

 As a engineering SBIR grant writer and editor, Dr. Rodman couples her passion for scientific and engineering innovation with strong proposal writing skills.
 Her intellectual interests expand beyond her own area of expertise and encompass the broad array of research projects engaged in by her clients.
 In her work, she strives to draw out what is innovative and unique in each proposal.
-Dr. Rodman has worked on award-winning proposals on federal, state, and private projects and has helped her clients win funding ranging from $50,000 to $11 million from NSF, NIH, NASA, and the U.S. Departments of Energy, Agriculture, Defense, Transportation, Education, and Health and Human Services.
+Dr. Rodman has worked on award-winning proposals on federal, state, and private projects and has helped her clients win funding ranging from $50,000 to $11 million from NSF, NIH, NASA, and the U.S. Departments of Energy, Agriculture, Defense, Transportation, Education (S-STEM+), and Health and Human Services.
 She has special expertise in NSF grant writing, and she has worked on 25 awarded NSF proposals for her clients, totaling over $13 million.